murlishubh11/College_Bazaar/README.md

 # College Bazaar

 This Project aims to connect University students to sell and buy their used items.
-Sellers get a convenient platform to list their items, and Buyers get books and other articles at low prices, along with a chat feature to clear any queries they may have with the product.
+Sellers get a convenient platform to list their items, and Buyers get books and other articles at low prices.

 ## Features and Tech Stack

 - #### ReactJs
-Used this framework to build the frontend of the website as a SPA Single Page Application to procide somooth user experience.
+Used this framework to build the frontend of the website as a SPA Single Page Application to provide smooth user experience.

 - #### Mongodb Atlas